MJBeltran13/BUCO_PI/2_examples/bucopi_relay_control/README.md

-# Project 2: Robotics Application
+# Project 3: Agri-Aqua Application

 ## How to Use